ctb/titus-blog/src/2014-loligo-transcriptome-data.rst

 `the khmer protocols v0.8.4 <https://khmer-protocols.readthedocs.org/en/v0.8.4/>`__, with the exception of using the uniprot database for annotation instead of mouse.

-The genomic data was similarly sequenced with a HiSeq and was then subjected to a variant of the `Kalamazoo metagenome protocol
+The genomic data was similarly sequenced with a HiSeq by Benton Gravely and was then subjected to a variant of the `Kalamazoo metagenome protocol
 <https://khmer-protocols.readthedocs.org/en/v0.8.4/>`__: specifically,
 we did three-pass digital normalization and then assembled with Velvet.
 This will be described in more detail in the data paper.